 In 1993, Sailhamer resigned his teaching position at TEDS with the intention of taking on a leadership role in cooperation with Chuck Swindoll at Dallas Theological Seminary.
 When that opportunity did not materialize as planned, Sailhamer served a number of institutions across the United States from 1994-1999 including the Philadelphia College of the Bible, Northwestern College (St. Paul, Minn), and Western Seminary (Portland, Oregon).
-This was a very productive period of Sailhamer's scholarly career when, in addition to teaching, he served a term as President of the Evangelical Theological Society (ETS) and published a number of important works including a volume on Genesis for The Expositor's Bible Commentary, The Pentateuch as Narrative, additions to the NIV Compact Bible Commentary Introduction to Old Testament Theology and the Zondervan Quick-Reference Library, Genesis Unbound, and dozens of scholarly articles, reviews, and papers.
+This was a very productive period of Sailhamer's scholarly career when, in addition to teaching, he served a term as President of the Evangelical Theological Society (ETS) and published a number of important works including a volume on Genesis for The Expositor's Bible Commentary, The Pentateuch as Narrative, additions to the Zondervan Quick-Reference Library, the NIV Compact Bible Commentary, Introduction to Old Testament Theology, Genesis Unbound, and dozens of scholarly articles, reviews, and papers.

 John Sailhamer accepted the position of Professor of Hebrew and Old Testament at Southeastern Baptist Theological Seminary (SEBTS) in 1999.
 The focus of his time for the next 7 1/2 years, was spent advising ThM and PhD students through the thesis and dissertation process.
 While at SEBTS, he submitted a draft of his last major work, later entitled The Meaning of the Pentateuch, as well as serving on Bible translation projects.
 The Sailhamer family returned to California in 2006 where John taught as Professor of Old Testament primarily at the Brea, California campus of Golden Gate Baptist Theological Seminary (now Gateway Seminary).